qmkDuran/qmkDuran/README.md

 <a href="https:&#x2F;&#x2F;www.canva.com&#x2F;design&#x2F;DAEwnNmyRMk&#x2F;view?utm_content=DAEwnNmyRMk&amp;utm_campaign=designshare&amp;utm_medium=embeds&amp;utm_source=link" target="_blank" rel="noopener">Programmer</a> by Duran
 <h3 align="left">Summary:</h3>
 <p>The reason I code is because it allows me to solve complex problems that my imgaination can easily come up with, but the tools I use force me to
 work within their logic.
-I find this top be a fun challenge that allows me to be an artist and an engineer at the same time.
+I find this to be a fun challenge that allows me to be an artist and an engineer at the same time.
 The coding world is a place in which all of us can just create and tap into our inner child.
 I like to call it my little island away from home.
 </p>